In 4 seconds

 Why don’t you work for clients?

-I prefer a life without deadlines, meetings, conference calls, shit briefs, amends, feedback, people telling you what to do, drawing other peoples ideas and dealing with stupid people.
+I prefer a life without deadlines, meetings, conference calls, briefs, amends, feedback, people telling you what to do, drawing other peoples ideas and dealing with stupid people.

 Do you have an agent or manager?